laravel/docs/homestead.md

     // Clone the desired release...
     git checkout v6.5.0

-Once you have cloned the Homestead repository, run the `bash init.sh` command from the Homestead directory to create the `Homestead.yaml` configuration file.
+Once you have cloned the Homestead repository, run the init command from the Homestead directory to create the `Homestead.yaml` configuration file.
 The `Homestead.yaml` file will be placed in the Homestead directory:

     // Mac / Linux...
     bash init.sh